SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-size:1.4em;">Heresy & Apostasy</span>

 This article will not cover the following groups because they are not legitimate.
-Heretics (warped cults or no essential doctrine), or apostates (secular & occult Groups).

 - Legalism (Pharisees & Judaizers)
     - Ephesians 2:8-10; Galatians 2:21;5:4